athomas022/Aleena-T---Memory-Card-Game/README.md

 ### Unresolved Problems:
-1. The last card before a win or a try again alert will flip after the win or try again prompt.
+1. The last card before a win or a try again alert will flip after the win or try again prompt (due to the alert).
 2. It is not mobile friendly yet.
-3. Did not blur the background on the gaming page.
+3. Did not blur the background on the landing page.

 ### Unresolved Stretch Goals:
 1. Create Levels to the game where as the levels progress: